spencer1227/super-telegram/README.md

 # super-telegram

+# The Project
 As a developer for Horiseon I was tasked with updating our digital website with the following requirements:

+Acceptance Criteria:
-GIVEN a webpage meets accessibility standards
+- Webpage meets accessibility standards
-WHEN I view the source code
-THEN I find semantic HTML elements
+- Semantic HTML elements are used
-WHEN I view the structure of the HTML elements
-THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the icon and image elements
+- The elements follow a logical structure independent of styling and positioning
-THEN I find accessible alt attributes
+- Accessible alt attributes
-WHEN I view the heading attributes
-THEN they fall in sequential order
+- Attributes fall in sequential order
-WHEN I view the title element
-THEN I find a concise, descriptive title
+- Title is concise & descriptive

+Additional Requirements
+- Ensure all links function correctly
+- Consolidate & clean up CSS files for efficency
+- Keep properties in order to function properly

+# Completing the Project

+Semantic HTML
+Proper

 condenced CSS file